 Outside of Wireless Theatre, Robert’s theatre credits include directing the original production of Frozen at the Etcetera Theatre (2006), co-writing The Night of the Hellhound: LIVE!
 (2014) and working on LOST Theatre’s 2015 revival of Jez Butterworth’s Jerusalem.
 His film credits include writing and directing the 2009 feature film Liar’s Dice (Callow Hill Pictures), which he’s currently adapting for the stage.

+Elizabeth Campbell is the Production Manager of the award winning audio sitcom Wooden Overcoats, currently recording its third season.
 Elizabeth has been involved in producing and creating live comedy for many years, including stand-up, sketch comedy, and competitive improv.
 Elizabeth is a regular cast member and writer for the historic Middle Temple Revels, and used to run Cambridge University's Wolfson Howler stand-up night.
 Elizabeth studied theatre and film acting at the Montreal School of Performing Arts.
 She writes comedy songs and sketches, and has previously been a regular writer for NewsRevue.
 She is also a practising lawyer.